 There’s been a huge media buzz surrounding Virginia Tech’s Power Mac G5-based parallel-computing “supercluster.”
 Comprising 1,100 dual-processor G5 systems, Virginia Tech’s system is clocked as the third-fastest supercomputing system in the world, at a price that’s only a fraction of what other supercomputing systems in its class cost.
 Now Apple has

-on its Web site of the new system, dubbed “System X.”
+posted a profile on its Web site of the new system, dubbed “System X.”